Wladimir Klitschko: Klitschko vs. Pianeta, Povetkin, Leapai

 The fight took place on 5 October 2013 at the Olympic Stadium in Moscow.
 The bout was marred with over 160 clinches, most initiated by Klitschko, followed by several repeated roughhouse tactics throughout the match.
 This included Klitschko's leaning on his opponent and pushing his head down and throwing Povetkin away to prevent Povetkin from clinching, which resulted in the referee scoring some of Povetkin's fallings as knockdowns, as well as Povetkin's punching after the referee's break command and leaning his head too low.
 Klitschko won by UD, scoring a knockdown in round two from a quick left hook, and three knockdowns in round seven, including one prompted from a straight right hand.
 All three judges scored it 119–104 on the scorecards.
 Klitschko landed 139 of 417 punches (33%) and Povetkin connected on 59 of 283 (21%).
 After the fight, Klitschko told in the interview that he had little desire to go for the knockout as the Russian crowd would be disappointed, which lead to speculations about the alleged agreement between the champion and organisers to let the bout go the distance, which Klitschko later denied.
-With 9.2 rating, the fight became the most popular sporting event on Russian television in 2013, as well as the most watched TV programme of the year in Moscow with 13.9 rating, surpassing the Moscow Victory Day Parade.
+With 9.2 rating, the fight became the most popular sporting event on Russian television in 2013, as well as the most watched TV program of the year in Moscow with a 13.9 rating, surpassing the Moscow Victory Day Parade.
 Overall, the fight was watched by 23 million people in Russia.
-The fight also became the most popular TV programme of the Ukrainian television in 2013 with 19.5 rating (audience 18+) and 23 million total viewers and the most watched programme of RTL Television in 2013, averaging 11 million viewers.
+It was also the most-watched television broadcast of 2013 in Ukraine in the 18+ demographic with a 19.5 rating (55.7 share), overall averaging 11 million viewers and drawing 23 million total viewers on Inter.
+It was also the most-watched television program on RTL Television in 2013, drawing 11.02 million average viewers.